TheFox/macho/README.md

 	composer.phar require "thefox/macho=~0.1"

 ## Usage
-- To print general informations about a binary executable you can type the following command into your shell:
+To print general informations about a binary executable you can type the following command into your shell:

 	./application.php binary --all PATH

+For example:

+	./application.php binary --all

-- Another way to print general informations about a binary executable is to use `dbg.sh` script.
+Another way to print general informations about a binary executable is to use `dbg.sh` script.
 This script uses default OS X tools like `nm` and `otool`.

 ## Related Links
 - <https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/MachORuntime/index.html>